-5.8 Regress-panel - panel data regression analysis
+5.9 Regress-panel - panel data regression analysis

 Panel data are datasets where each unit takes values for all variables measured over a specified set of measurement dates.
-This has the advantage that time becomes a component in analyzes.
-In addition, the data base becomes much larger, usually leading to analyzes of better quality.
+This has the advantage that time becomes a component in analyses.
+In addition, the database becomes much larger, usually leading to analyses of better quality.